Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 __wf_reserved_inherit

-• Automatic CSRD and ESRS E2–E5 reporting
+• Automated reporting for CSRD and ESRS E2–E5.

-• Interface designed for non-technical teams
+• Interface specifically designed for non-technical teams.

 __wf_reserved_inherit